Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Applications of Multi-modal Machine Learning

-Compared to CGANs and ARMs, DDMs have been adapted to the 3D domain with greater success.
-Most 3D DDMs work with 3D point clouds.
-Luo et al.~\cite{Luo2021DiffusionGeneration} proposed a DDPM working with point clouds.
-The model conditions the reverse diffusion process on latent representations learned via a normalizing flow module in an unsupervised way.
-The shape latent enables the unsupervised representation learning of different shapes.
-Point-Voxel Diffusion (PVD)~\cite{Zhou20213DDiffusion} marries DDMs with point-voxel representations~\cite{Liu2019Point-VoxelLearning} of shapes.
-Besides unconditional synthesis, PVD enables conditional syntheses, such as shape completion and depth-to-shape translation.
-Similar to stable diffusion~\cite{Rombach2021High-ResolutionModels} for guided image synthesis, LION~\cite{Zeng2022LION:Generation} employs an LDM for guided shape synthesis.
-It first encodes the voxel and point cloud representations of the input shape into two latent spaces using two point-voxel-CNN VAEs~\cite{Liu2019Point-VoxelLearning}.
-Then, two latent score-based DDMs are trained in the latent spaces, respectively.
-The latent point DDM is the main generator, which is augmented by the latent voxel representation (i.e., indicating the global shape) to boost model expressivity.
-When conditioned on CLIP embeddings, LION is capable of image- and text-to-3D synthesis.
-Point-E~\cite{Nichol2022Point-E:Prompts} integrates GLIDE~\cite{Nichol2021GLIDE:Models} with a DDM working with point clouds to convert text prompts to 2D images and then to 3D RGD point clouds.
-Following the embedding-based conditioning approach, LION employs a transformer encoder to condition the noised point cloud representation on the CLIP embedding of the 2D image, enabling image- and text-to-shape synthesis.
-Attempts have also been made to apply DDMs to 3D voxels~\cite{Sbrolli2022IC3D:Generation} and tetrahedral tessellation (i.e., a type of mesh)~\cite{Kalischek2022TetrahedralGeneration} representations.
+DDMs have found success in cross-modal syntheses of 3D shapes primarily represented by point clouds.
+Luo et al. developed a DDPM, conditioning the denoising process on latent representations learned by a flow-based model for conditional 3D synthesis~\cite{Luo2021DiffusionGeneration}.
+Point-Voxel Diffusion marries DDMs with point-voxel shape representations, enabling unconditional or depth-guided 3D synthesis and shape completion~\cite{Zhou20213DDiffusion}.
+Similar to stable diffusion, LION uses an LDM for guided shape synthesis, encoding voxel and point cloud representations into two latent spaces using two point-voxel-CNN VAEs, and training two latent score-based DDMs in these spaces~\cite{Zeng2022LION:Generation}.
+LION, when conditioned on CLIP embeddings, can perform image- and text-guided 3D synthesis.
+Point-E~\cite{Nichol2022Point-E:Prompts} incorporates GLIDE~\cite{Nichol2021GLIDE:Models} with a DDM to convert text prompts to 2D images and then to 3D RGB point clouds, where the DDM is conditioned by fusing images' CLIP embeddings with input to the denoising process through a transformer encoder.
+There are also efforts to apply DDMs to 3D voxels~\cite{Sbrolli2022IC3D:Generation} and tetrahedral tessellation representations~\cite{Kalischek2022TetrahedralGeneration}.